* EIG to no longer pay TCW on future funds

 management and will assist in its completion," said Blair

-Thomas, EIG founder, in a statement announcing the agreement.
+Thomas, EIG founder, in the statement announcing the agreement.

 "This completes our consensual spin-off form TCW, begun two